renedeboer/ReneDeBoer_Vleermuis/README.md

 - Het IC (**ATTINY85**) oriënteer je met de inkeping bij pin 1.

 Met wat geduld en precisie wordt de montage strak en komt de vleermuis straks écht tot leven.

+---

+## 📜 License

+This project is released under a **Personal Use License**.
+- ✅ You may view, copy, and use the files for **personal, non-commercial purposes**.
+- 🚫 Commercial use, redistribution, or resale is **not allowed** without prior written permission.
+- ⚠️ The files are provided **as-is**, without warranty.

+For commercial licensing requests, please contact: mail@rene-de-boer.nl (www.rene-de-boer.nl)